 The average American takes between 5,000 and 7,000 steps per day, researchers say.

-“Some physical activity is better than none, and typically more is better than less,” said John Schuna Jr., assistant professor of kinesiology in OSU’s College of Public Health and Human Sciences.
+“Some physical activity is better than none, and typically more is better than less,” says John Schuna Jr., assistant professor of kinesiology in OSU’s College of Public Health and Human Sciences.

 “When it comes to steps, more is better than fewer, and steps at higher cadences for a significant amount of time are beneficial.
 A good target for healthy adults is 150 minutes per week spent at 100 or more steps per minute.
 And in terms of time spent sedentary, less is better – you want to spend as little time not moving as possible within reason.”